nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **MSS**

-1. User searches for a person by name
+1. User searches for a person by name.
-2. CFG shows a list of persons which fit the criteria
+2. CFG shows a list of persons which fit the criteria.

     Use case ends.